mettre tag

 Salle de bain rénovée par Maison Kyka, entre finitions exceptionnelles et matériaux haut de gamme

-4. Carry out administrative procedures
+4. Complete administrative procedures

-5. Choosing qualified and certified artisans
+5. Choose qualified and certified trades

 To ensure that the work is carried out according to the rules of the art, several checks are required before signing the estimate from a craftsman:

-• A valid ten-year insurance.
+• Valid ten-year liability insurance.

-• Validate the completed steps before moving on.
+• Validate completed stages before moving on

 Answer a few questions and receive a personalized estimate for your real estate project